codeface-io/SwiftObserver/README.md

 }
 ~~~

-Each observation involves one *observer* observing one *observable*.

 ### Observers

-*Observers* adopt the `Observer` protocol, which gives them functions for starting and ending observations.

-<a id="combined-observations"></a> You may start up to three observations with one combined call:
+Each observation involves one *observer* observing one other object.
+By conforming to `Observer`, the *observer* adopts functions for starting and ending observations. <a id="combined-observations"></a> You may start up to three observations with one combined call:

 ~~~swift
 dog.observe(tv, bowl, doorbell) { image, food, sound in